 What deductions can seniors take?Our taxes change as we age.
 You may be eligible for additional refunds as well as required to report different items.

 Standard deduction for seniorsYou may get a higher standard deduction amount if you don’t itemize your deductions, if you or your spouse are 65 years or older, and if either you or your spouse are blind.

 Check with the IRS to determine which Social Security benefits are taxable and how they should appear on your return.

 Depending on your age, filing status, or income, you may be eligible for additional tax credits.

 Deductions for medical expenses

-According to TurboTax, after Jan.
-1, 2019, “You can deduct only the amount of the total unreimbursed allowable medical care expenses for the year that exceeds 10 of your adjusted gross income.”
+According to TurboTax, beginning in 2020, “Medical expenses are only deductible to the extent that they exceed 10% of your Adjusted Gross Income.”
 See the full article for a list of deductions you could take.

 Deductions for senior living expenses